Multimedia: Language communication

 With the spread and development of the English language around the world, multimedia has become an important way of communicating between different people and cultures.
-Multimedia Technology creates a platform where language can be taught.
-The traditional form of teaching English as a Second Language in classrooms have drastically changed with the prevalence of technology, making easier for students to obtain language learning skills.
-Multimedia motivates students to learn more languages through audio, visual and animation support.
-It also helps create English contexts since an important aspect of learning a language is developing their grammar, vocabulary and knowledge of pragmatics and genres.
-In addition, cultural connections in terms of forms, contexts, meanings and ideologies have to be constructed.
-By improving thought patterns, multimedia develops students’ communicative competence by improving their capacity to understand the language.
-One of the studies, carried out by Izquierdo, Simard and Pulido, presented the correlation between "Multimedia Instruction (MI) and learners’ second language (L2)" and its effects on learning behavior.
-Their findings based on Gardner's theory of the "socio-educational model of learner motivation and attitudes", the study shows that there is easier access to language learning materials as well as increased motivation with MI along with the use of Computer-Assisted Language Learning.
+Multimedia technology creates a platform where language can be taught.
+The traditional form of teaching English as a Second Language in classrooms has drastically changed with the prevalence of technology, making it easier for students to obtain language learning skills.
+Multimedia motivates students to learn more languages through audio, visual, and animation support.
+It also helps create English contexts since an important aspect of learning a language is developing their grammar, vocabulary, and knowledge of pragmatics and genres.
+In addition, cultural connections in terms of forms, contexts, meanings, and ideologies have to be constructed.
+By improving thought patterns, multimedia develops students' communicative competence by improving their capacity to understand the language.
+One of the studies, carried out by Izquierdo, Simard and Pulido, presented the correlation between "Multimedia Instruction (MI) and learners' second language (L2)" and its effects on learning behavior.
+Their findings, based on Gardner's theory of the "socio-educational model of learner motivation and attitudes," show that there is easier access to language learning materials as well as increased motivation with MI along with the use of computer-assisted language learning.

 Journalism

-Newspaper companies all over are trying to embrace the new phenomenon by implementing its practices in their work.
-While some have been slow to come around, other major newspapers like The New York Times, USA Today and The Washington Post are setting a precedent for the positioning of the newspaper industry in a globalized world.
+Newspaper companies all over the world are trying to embrace the new phenomenon by implementing its practices in their work.
+While some have been slow to come around, other major newspapers like The New York Times, USA Today, and The Washington Post are setting a precedent for the positioning of the newspaper industry in a globalized world.
 To keep up with the changing world of multimedia, journalistic practices are adopting and utilizing different multimedia functions through the inclusion of visuals such as varying audio, video, text, etc. in their writings.

 News reporting is not limited to traditional media outlets.
 Freelance journalists can use different new media to produce multimedia pieces for their news stories.
 It engages global audiences and tells stories with technology, which develops new communication techniques for both media producers and consumers.
-The Common Language Project, later renamed to The Seattle Globalist, is an example of this type of multimedia journalism production.
+The Common Language Project, later renamed The Seattle Globalist, is an example of this type of multimedia journalism production.

-Multimedia reporters who are mobile (usually driving around a community with cameras, audio and video recorders, and laptop computers) are often referred to as mojos, from mobile journalist.
+Multimedia reporters who are mobile (usually driving around a community with cameras, audio and video recorders, and laptop computers) are often referred to as mojos, or mobile journalists.